tbirkandan/CoordFreeNP/README.md

 # CoordFreeNP: Coordinate-free approach to NP calculations

+This work is funded by TUBITAK 1001 Program, Grant Number 123R114.

 Please see the file Kinnersley_NUT_May_5_2024.ipynb as an example.

-# * Tanimli olan parametreler:
+# * Defined parameters:

 - alpha,beta,epsilon,gamma,kappa,mu,nu,pi,rho,sigma,tau
 - lambda, "lambdaa" olarak tanimli.
 Yazarken LaTeX $\lambda$ olarak gösteriyor.
 - Phi00,Phi01,Phi02,Phi10,Phi11,Phi12,Phi20,Phi21,Phi22,Lambda
 - Psi0,Psi1,Psi2,Psi3,Psi4

-# * Kullanilabilecek komutlar:
+# * Commands:

-- Turevler:
+- Derivatives:
--- Dl (D), Dn (buyuk Delta), Dm (kucuk delta) ve Dmbar (kucuk deltabar) olarak tanimli.
+-- Dl (D), Dn (buyuk Delta), Dm (small delta) and Dmbar (small deltabar).
--- Turevler ic ice kullanilabilir.

-- "opconj" fonksiyonu: Eslenik almak icin ozel fonksiyon.
-(conjugate kullanilirsa l ve n yonundeki turevler de kompleks oluyor).

-- Komutatorler, esittir sifir olacak sekilde (X girdi):
+-- Derivatives can be nested.

+- "opconj" function: A special function for conjugation.
+(If "conjugate" is used, l and n-directed derivatives are also complex).

+- Commutators, equals zero (X input):
 -- Dn_Dl_com(X): [Dn,Dl]
 -- Dm_Dl_com(X): [Dm,Dl]
 -- Dm_Dn_com(X): [Dm, Dn]
 -- Dmbar_Dm_comNP(X): [Dmbar, Dm]

 - NPeqs():
--- NP denklemlerini =0 olacak sekilde hesaplar ve yazar.
--- Ciktilar NP1, .., NP18 seklinde kullanilabilir.
+-- Calculate and write NP equations with =0.
+-- Outputs can be used as NP1, ..., NP18.

 - Bianchi():
--- Bianchi ozdesliklerini =0 olacak sekilde hesaplar ve yazar.
--- Ciktilar BI1, .., BI11 seklinde kullanilabilir.
+-- Calculate and write Bianchi equations with =0.
+-- Outputs can be used as BI1, ..., BI11.

-- Carmeli ve Kaye makalesinde tanimlanan donusumler (z girdi):
+- Transformations as defined in the Carmeli and Kaye paper (z input):
 -- CKA(z): A. Null Rotation about l
 -- CKB(z): B. Boost in l-n Plane and Spatial Rotation in m-mbar Plane -- CKC(z): C. Null Rotation about n